 Please read the candidate information booklet, which provides useful information about the essential requirements of this post.

-The Selection Panel will not review responses of more than the stated 250-word limit (per section), applications submitted after the close ate or incomplete applications.
+The Selection Panel will not review responses of more than the stated 250-word limit (per section), applications submitted after the close date or incomplete applications.

 All information will be treated with the strictest confidence.